b0ase/Cashboard/FLOW_DIAGRAM_FEATURES.md

 # Cashboard Flow-Diagram Features

 ## Overview
-Cashboard now includes a comprehensive flow-diagram system similar to n8n, but specifically designed for money flows, contract management, and autonomous task routing.
-This system allows you to visualize and automate complex business processes.
+This document specifies the flow‑diagram system for Cashboard.
+The current MVP does not ship a full editor/executor yet; this file defines terminology, expected UX, and runtime behavior for implementation.
+The focus is money flows, contract management, autonomous task routing, and dividend distribution.

+Positioning: Unlike generic automation canvases, this canvas is organization‑aware.
+Nodes can reference roles, members, share allocations, contract clauses, and policy checks.
+Execution includes audit events and idempotent payment/contract operations.

 ## Node Types